chinamike65/hugo-tuolesi/content/book6/book6en.md

 Huanxi Monastery was the later Ganden Monastery.

-Buddha Shakyamuni once foretold that Master Tsongkhapa performed the actions of all the Buddhas.
+Buddha Shakyamuni once foretold that Master Tsongkhapa would perform the actions of all the Buddhas.
 There are twelve kinds of actions of the Buddhas and Tathagatas.
-The most special one is lecturing the scriptures.
+The most special one is teaching the scriptures.

 Master Tsongkhapa is unparalleled in listening, thinking, practicing, speaking, debating, and writing.

-Therefore, the Tsongkhapa prayer reads:
+Therefore, the Tsongkhapa Miktséma reads:

-no predestined sadness

-Unsullied Wisdom King's Subtle Sound

-The Secret Lord of the Devil's Army

-Snowland Zhiyan Tsongkhapa

-Prayer before Lobsang Zahua
+---

+Great treasury of non-referential compassion, Avalokiteśvara,

+Powerful lord of flawless wisdom, Mañjuśrī,

+And destroyer of all the hosts of Māra, Vajrapāṇi, Lord of Secrets—

+Crowning glory amongst all the learned masters of the Land of Snows,

+Tsongkhapa Lobzang Drakpa, at your feet I pray!

+---

-The Fifth Dalai Lama explained the phrase "Tsongkhapa in the snowy land": All the great siddhis in Tibet add up to Master Tsongkhapa, and one by one, no one is as good as Tsongkhapa.
+The Fifth Dalai Lama explained the phrase "Crowning glory amongst all the learned masters of the Land of Snows, Tsongkhapa Lobzang Drakpa": All the great siddhis in Tibet added together do not match up to Master Tsongkhapa, and taken one by one, not one is as good as Tsongkhapa.

 For example, some masters are as high as Tsongkhapa in achievement, but not as good as Tsongkhapa in their aspirations and actions; some masters are not as good as Tsongkhapa in hearing and thinking.

-For example, Venerable Milarepa, his achievements are not inferior to that of Master Tsongkhapa, but he is not as good as Master Tsongkhapa in lecturing, and not as good as Master Tsongkhapa in terms of inheritance, because Master Tsongkhapa has the inheritance of all major sects.
+For example, Venerable Milarepa, his achievements are not inferior to that of Master Tsongkhapa, but he is not as good as Master Tsongkhapa in lecturing, and not as good as Master Tsongkhapa in terms of transmission, because Master Tsongkhapa has the transmission lineage of all the major schools.
 Venerable Milarepa has only the Kagyu lineage.

 Master Tsongkhapa was from Qinghai.
 After arriving in Tibet, he studied with great siddhis of various schools as his teachers.
 His teachers included Nyingma, Kadam, Kagyu, Sakya, and Jonang schools.
-There are all sects, so the inheritance of his Dharma is very complete.
+These are all the major schools, so the lineage of his Dharma is very complete.

 Master Tsongkhapa studied with more than 40 teachers, all of whom were the top great siddhis of each school at that time.
 Therefore, Master Tsongkhapa received the transmissions of teachers from Nyingma, Kadam, Kagyu, Sakya, and Jonang school lineages.

-Then, Master Tsongkhapa merged the most quiet and complete methods of each school and founded the Gelug School, also known as the Yellow Hat Sect.
+Then, Master Tsongkhapa merged the most pure and complete methods of each school and founded the Gelug School, also known as the Yellow Hat Sect.

-Gelugpa's Matou Mingwang, Puba Vajra, and Shanjian Dharma Protector are the inheritance of Nyingma Patriarch Guru Rinpoche; Densely Vajra, Naruo Six Dharma, and Mahamudra are the inheritance of Kagyu Pai; Sanshidao, Guanyin Bodhisattva empowerment, etc. The inheritance of Kadampa; Victory Vajra, Thirteen Golden Dharmas, etc. are the inheritance of Sakya; Kalachakra and more than 300 Sui Xu initiations are the inheritance of Jonang; Therefore, the Gelug School is a great fusion of the methods and traditions of the major sects.
+Gelugpa's Hayagriva Vidyaraja, Vajra-kīlaya, and  Damchen Dorje Legpa Dharma Protector are the inheritance of Nyingma Patriarch Guru Rinpoche; Vajrayana, the Six Dharmas of Naropa, and Mahamudra are the inheritance of Kagyu School; The Three Aspects of the Paths, the Guanyin Bodhisattva empowerment, etc. come from the  Kadampa lineage; Chakrasamvara, The Thirteen Golden Dharmas, etc. are the inheritance of Sakya; Kalachakra and more than 300 Seed Planting initiations are the inheritance of Jonang; Therefore, the Gelug School is a great fusion of the methods and traditions of the major schools.

-Everyone should know: Master Tsongkhapa has sixteen incomparable qualities, and the last one is the incomparable creation of a sect.
+Everyone should know: Master Tsongkhapa has sixteen incomparable qualities, and the last one is the incomparable creation of a school.

 wWhy do we say so?
-Before Master Tsongkhapa founded the Gelug Sect, there were many sects in Tibet, large and small, including four major sects and more than ten minor sects.
+Before Master Tsongkhapa founded the Gelug Sect, there were many schools in Tibet, large and small, including four major schools and more than ten minor schools.

-After Master Tsongkhapa established the Gelugps School, there has never been any other new sect.
+After Master Tsongkhapa established the Gelugps School, there has never been any other new school.

-why is that?
-Because of the great integration of Buddhist traditions and dharma schools, there is no more splendid dharma than this sect.
+Why is that?
+Because of the great integration of Buddhist traditions and dharma schools, there is no more splendid dharma than this school.

-After Guru Rinpoche established the Nyingma Sect, Venerable Atisha also established the Kadam Sect, because the Nyingma Sect did not have the very special Sanshidao, Avalokitesvara, Sixteen Bright Points, etc., so he established it alone. this school.
+After Guru Rinpoche established the Nyingma School, Venerable Atisha also established the Kadam School, because the Nyingma School did not have the very special Three Aspects of the Path, Avalokitesvara, Sixteen Drops, etc., so he established this school alone.

 After the Kadam School, the Kagyu School appeared, because Venerable Atisha did not have some of the Kagyu practices such as Mahamudra, but Master Marpa had these practices.
 In this way, large and small schools continued to appear.

 49

-After the establishment of the Gelug faction, no other faction has appeared.
+After the establishment of the Gelug alone, no other alone has appeared.
 Everyone should know this.

 At that time, Emperor Yongle of the Ming Dynasty invited Master Tsongkhapa three times.
-Later, Master Tsongkhapa sent his attendant, Master Shakyamuni, to represent him in China to teach the Dharma.
+Later, Master Tsongkhapa sent his attendant, Master Deshin Shekpa, to represent him in China to teach the Dharma.

-After arriving in Nanjing, the capital at that time, Master Shakyamuni saved Emperor Yongle's mother and gave Emperor Yongle the empowerment of great mighty virtue.
+After arriving in Nanjing, the capital at that time, Master Deshin Shekpa saved Emperor Yongle's mother and bestowed on Emperor Yongle the empowerment of the mystic black crown of Chenrezig.

 When the master went to Nanjing, he was accompanied by more than 300 monks.
-Emperor Yongle conferred nine of them as great masters and eighteen as masters.
+Emperor Yongle conferred the title of great masters to nine of them and eighteen as masters.

 However, the ministers did not know what to call these gurus.
 After seeing these gurus, they were called lamas.

-Since then, Tibetan monks have become lamas in the Han region, and lama means guru.
+Since then, Tibetan monks have been called lamas in the Han region, and lama means guru.
 This is a very good origin for Tibetan Buddhism, and it shows that Tibetan masters can be teachers of Han people.

 Since then, some places in China have called Tibetan Buddhism Lamaism.

-In April 1415, the Yongle Emperor ordered Master Shakya Yeshi to be "Miaojue Yuantonghuici Pu Yingfu State's Great Teacher Empowering Hongshan Xitian Buddha Son Great State Master" and gave him a seal.
+In April 1415, the Yongle Emperor gave Master Deshin Shekpa the title "Great Precious Dharma King" and gave him a seal.

-After Emperor Yongle died, Emperor Xuande respected the master more than Emperor Yongle and let him live in Xifayuan Temple.
+After Emperor Yongle died, Emperor Xuande respected the master even more than Emperor Yongle and let him live in Xifayuan Temple.

-In 1433, Master Shakyamuni was entrusted with the title of "Myriad Elements, Miaoming, Zhenru, and Pure Prajna, Hongzhao, Puying Fuguo, and the Great Kindness of Dharma King Xitian Zhengjue Ru from the Great Yuantong Buddha", referred to as Dharma King of Great Compassion.
+In 1433, Master Deshin Shekpa was given the title of "Precious Religious King, Great Loving One of the West, Mighty Buddha of Peace", referred to as Dharma King of Great Compassion.
 The Tibetan name is synonymous with Xianqin Qujie.

 It was also from that time that the emperors of the Ming Dynasty would secretly worship a Tibetan Buddhist master.
 After several generations of emperors, the secret was made public.

 In the Qing Dynasty, the emperor publicly worshipped Tibetan Buddhist monks as his guru.
-The Shunzhi Emperor summoned the fifth Dalai Lama, but did not worship him as his guru.
+The Shunzhi Emperor summoned the fifth Dalai Lama, but did not take him as his guru.

 Emperor Kangxi worshipped the second living Buddha Zhangjia as his guru; Emperor Yongzheng worshiped the second living Buddha Tuguan Ngawang Gyatso as his teacher; Emperor Qianlong worshiped the third living Buddha Zhangjia and the second living Buddha Tuguan as his teachers.

 Emperor Qianlong was a very devout Tibetan Buddhist.
-One year, I visited Qianlong's tomb, Qingyu Mausoleum, in Beijing.
-The mural above the tomb is an underground Buddhist hall, full of Tibetan scriptures and Tibetan Buddhist statues. .
+One year, I visited Qianlong's tomb, Yuling Mausoleum, near Beijing.
+The mural above the tomb is an underground Buddhist hall, full of Tibetan scriptures and Tibetan Buddhist imagery.

-Since the Ming and Qing Dynasties, the emperors of all dynasties will worship a Tibetan Buddhist master.
+Since the Ming and Qing Dynasties, the emperors of all dynasties followed a Tibetan Buddhist master.
 Starting from the second and third Zhangjia Living Buddha, Tibetan Buddhism has spread to many places in China.

-There are several Tibetan Buddhist monasteries in Chengde, Hebei, such as the Little Potala Palace; Wutai Mountain has 32 Tibetan Buddhist monasteries in history, and Beijing also has several Tibetan Buddhist monasteries, and there are still, such as Lama Temple.
+There are several Tibetan Buddhist monasteries in Chengde, Hebei, such as the Little Potala Palace; Wutai Mountain has had 32 Tibetan Buddhist monasteries historically, and Beijing also has several Tibetan Buddhist monasteries, and they are still there, such as Lama Temple.

 These monasteries of Tibetan Buddhism in the Han Dynasty are almost all monasteries of the Gelug sect.

 51

-The right view of the Gelug School is the right view of the Middle Way, which is learned through debating scriptures, paying equal attention to listening, thinking, cultivating, speaking, debating, and emphasizing.
+The right view of the Gelug School is the right view of the Madhyamaka, which is learned through debating scriptures, paying equal attention to listening, thinking, cultivating, speaking, arguing, and focusing.

-Hearing: First of all, the Dharma must be learned by listening to the Dharma.
+**Hearing**: First of all, the Dharma must be learned by listening to the Dharma.

 As a disciple of the Gelug School, you must first learn the Dharma of the sutras.
 For an ordinary lama, it takes 15 years to learn through debating scriptures.
-Those with better skills also need to study for seven or eight years.
+Those with better skills still need to study for seven or eight years.
 It takes seven or eight years to learn the tantra method, and it takes more than twenty years in total.

 Therefore, the monks of the Gelug School are very consummate in their study and reflection.

-Contemplation: To practice by thinking.
+**Contemplation**: To practice by thinking.

-The more you smell, the deeper and wider your thinking.
+The more you contemplate, the deeper and wider your thinking.

-Xiu: The more you hear, the more things you cultivate.
+**Study**: The more you hear, the more things you cultivate.
 If you don’t know the Dharma, you have nothing to cultivate.

-Speak: Speak is to speak the scriptures.
+**Recitation**: to recite the scriptures.

-Debate: The master of Tibetan Buddhism is like a teacher.
+**Debate**: The master of Tibetan Buddhism is like a teacher.
 He lectures every day, and monks also go to the Debating School to debate and study scriptures every day.

-Writing: Writing is writing books and sayings.
+**Writing**: Writing books and sayings.

-Tibetan Buddhism, especially the Gelug School and the Kadam School, must meet three conditions for writing: First, the content to be written must first be transmitted.
+Tibetan Buddhism, especially the Gelug School and the Kadam School, must meet three conditions for writing:

+1. The content to be written must first be transmitted.

-For example, if you want to write the four additions, you must first have the inheritance of the four additions; secondly, which method to write about, you must thoroughly understand the method; thirdly, when you really write, you must have the encouragement and persuasion of Buddhas and Bodhisattvas.
-Please, to write.
+For example, if you want to write about Vajrasattva Practice, you must first have the transmission of the Vajrasattva Practice;

+2. To write about a specific dharma door, you must thoroughly understand the method;

+3. When the time comes to write, you must have the encouragement and persuasion of Buddhas and Bodhisattvas before you can write.

 For example, when Master Tsongkhapa wrote "The Great Treatise on the Stages of the Path to Enlightenment", all the lineage patriarchs appeared and encouraged Master Tsongkhapa to write it.